I am the nest from which the great blue heron springs.

 And there, those fires hot from which the Phoenix rare takes wing.

-I’m embers, scintillating crackling coals ablaze and life giving.
+I’m scintillating embers, coals ablaze and life giving.

 They named me foul pale heretic and laid me down to rest,